brightfence/000/README.md

 6. [Stackoverflow](http://stackoverflow.com/).
 Stackoverflow is a community of developers and engineers - and lots of Rubyists! -  who are incentivized to help each other.
 As a beginner, 99% of the questions you will have will already be answered on Stackoverflow.
 Like Google, Stackoverflow is an indispensable resource for programmers.

-7. [Touch typing](http://touchtype.co/index.php/typing/tests/41).
+7. [Touch typing test](http://touchtype.co/index.php/typing/tests/41).
 Knowing how to type is a strong requirement for coding.
-You should type 40+ *“real WPM"* on this test without looking at your keyboard.
+You should type 40+ *“real WPM"* on the test without looking at your keyboard.
 Here’s how we calculate "real WPM":
 `(Your raw WPM) * (% accuracy * % accuracy)`     For example:  `51 * (0.95 * 0.95)` = 46

 And that's it!
-While the list seems scant, it will actually keep you busy for months (Flatiron and App Academy's curricula are hundreds of hours each).
+While the list doesn't seem exhaustive, it will actually keep you busy for months (Flatiron and App Academy's curricula will take hundreds of hours *each*).

 # Option 2: With BrightFence

+If you work better in groups, we encourage you to join our class.
+We are trying to solve some major challenges with education with a few major innovations that we think will really make your experience fantastic.
+* A la carte model
+* At your own pace model
+* An unheard of 1:2 in class student to TA ratio
+*

+Instructions on 40 WPM touch typing requirement Instructions on creating a github account
+Provide 001 schedule (and get feedback if can’t attend) instructions on how to prepay for a limited class 001 spot fill out an application form
+Experienced folks who didn’t attend 000 also receive above Github “000” page